 Person/Legal Surrogate Signature Date

 Commonwealth of Kentucky County of

-Subscribed and sworn to before me by this day of to be his/her own free act and deed, , 20
+Subscribed and sworn to before me by, 20 to be his/her own free act and deed, D

 , Notary Public

-Мус ommission expires:
+My commission exp bires:

-In lieu of having this Form notarized, it may be individual noted above. witnessed by two persons not related to the
+In lieu of having this Form notarized, it may be witnessed by individual noted above. two persons not related to the

 WITNESSED BY: 1

 2

-This EMS Do Not Resuscitate Form was approved by the Complete the portion below, cut out, for Kentucky Board of Medical Licensure at their March 1995 meeting. old, and insert in DNR bracelet
+This EMS Do Not Resuscitate Form was approved by the Kentucky Board of Complete the portion below, cut out, fold, and insert

-Lertify that an EMS Do Not Resust itate (DNR) form has been executed.
+I certify that an EMS Do Not Resuscitate (DNR) fo orm has been executed.